-The chart shown on the following page summarizes the estimated impacts of the PPACA on insurance coverage.
+The chart shown below summarizes the estimated impacts of the PPACA on insurance coverage.
 The mandated coverage provisions, which include new responsibilities for both individuals and employers, and the creation of the Health Benefit Exchanges (hereafter referred to as the "Exchanges"), would lead to shifts across coverage types and a substantial overall reduction in the number of uninsured, as many of these individuals become covered through their employers, Medicaid, or the Exchanges.

-By calendar year 2019, the mandates, coupled with the Medicaid expansion, would reduce the number of uninsured from 57 million, as projected under current law, to an estimated 24 million under the PPACA.
-The additional 33 million people who would become insured by 2019 reflect the net effect of several shifts.
-First, an estimated 18 million would gain primary Medicaid coverage as a result of the expansion of eligibility to all legal resident adults under 133 percent of the FPL.2 (In addition, roughly 2 million people with employer-sponsored health insurance would enroll in Medicaid for supplemental coverage.)
-Another 20 million persons (most of whom are currently uninsured) would receive individual insurance coverage through the newly created Exchanges, with the majority of these qualifying for Federal premium and cost-sharing subsidies, and an estimated 20 percent choosing to participate in the public insurance plan option.
-Finally, we estimate that the number of individuals with employer-sponsored health insurance would decrease overall by about 5 million, reflecting both gains and losses in such coverage under the PPACA.
+By calendar year 2019, the mandates, coupled with the Medicaid expansion, would reduce the number of uninsured from 57 million, as projected under current law, to an estimated 23 million under the PPACA.
+The additional 34 million people who would become insured by 2019 reflect the net effect of several shifts.
+First, an estimated 18 million would gain primary Medicaid coverage as a result of the expansion of eligibility to all legal resident adults under 133 percent of the FPL.
+(In addition, roughly 2 million people with employer-sponsored health insurance would enroll in Medicaid for supplemental coverage.)
+Another 21 million persons (most of whom are currently uninsured) would receive individual insurance coverage through the newly created Exchanges, with the majority of these qualifying for Federal premium and cost-sharing subsidies.
+Finally, we estimate that the number of individuals with employer-sponsored health insurance would decrease overall by about 4 million, reflecting both gains and losses in such coverage under the PPACA.